St Thomas' Church, Birmingham: History

 It was built as a Commissioners' church.
 The foundation stone of the church was laid by Folliott Cornewall, Bishop of Worcester, on 22 October 1826 and the church was built to designs of the architect Thomas Rickman at a cost of £14,220 and consecrated by Cornewall on 29 October 1829.
 It was for a time the largest church in Birmingham, seating 2,600.

 During the Chartist riots of 1839, crowds took railings from around the churchyard to use as pikes.

 Part of the parish was taken to form the parish of St Asaph's when this was consecrated in 1868.
+A St Thomas's football team competed in the 1880-81 Birmingham Senior Cup.

 It was restored in 1893 under the supervision of the architect Frank Barlow Osborn when the old high-back pews and pew platforms were removed, the church was cleaned and renovated, and the organ restored by Walter James Bird of Birmingham, all at a cost of £1,200.

 On the night of 11 December 1940, during World War II, all but the tower and classical west portico was destroyed by German bombs.
 The parish was united with Immanuel Church, which had closed in 1939, and Immanuel Church was reopened.

 The remaining portico and tower have been preserved and are now part of St Thomas' Peace Garden.